viamrobotics/docs/docs/tutorials/custom-base-dog.md

 ## Troubleshooting

-If your servos aren't moving as expected or at all, try turning the whole robot off for a while to let them cool down.
+- If your servos aren't moving as expected or at all, try turning the whole robot off for a while to let them cool down.

+- Make sure the robot's batteries have adequate charge.
+If you have otherwise unexplained connection errors, try powering things off and charging the batteries for a while before attempting to SSH to the Pi again.

+- If certain sensors or servos aren't being found by the software, turn off the robot and make sure all wires are fully connected before turning it back on.

-If you want to send commands directly to the dog server instead of running <file>my_robot_dog.py</file> (which may be helpful for debugging specific commands, especially if you're adding your own functionality and need to calibrate servo speeds/positions) you can do the following:
+- If you want to send commands directly to the dog server instead of running <file>my_robot_dog.py</file> (which may be helpful for debugging specific commands, especially if you're adding your own functionality and need to calibrate servo speeds/positions) you can do the following:

   1. Install Netcat if it isn't already installed:

       ```bash
       sudo apt install netcat
       ```

   2. Connect directly to the robot dog by running the following command (replacing <DOG IP ADDRESS> with the correct IP address, for example `nc 10.0.0.123`) from the command line while SSHed into the Pi:

       ```bash
       nc <DOG IP ADDRESS> 5001
       ```

   3. You can now type commands ([see the list of available commands here](https://github.com/Freenove/Freenove_Robot_Dog_Kit_for_Raspberry_Pi/blob/master/Code/Client/Command.py)) and hit enter to send them to the Freenove robot dog server.
     For example:

       ```bash
       CMD_TURN_LEFT#30
       CMD_STOP
       ```

 ## Next steps